jrmiller82/pathfinder-2-sqlite/README.md

 role-playing-game system that is available under the Open Gaming License.
 Pull requests welcomed!

+## Data initially in YAML and then scripts to convert to SQL

+Currently, the main data source is found in the `data/yaml` directory, and running `python3 gendb.py` will generate a `tmp.db` sqlite3 database.
+I'm still in progress on converting some prior pure SQL work into the YAML-SQL pipeline, but that should be done in the next month or so.

+Why YAML?
+Two big reasons:

+1. It's easier to human edit than sql statements and provides a convenient "flat" data source for anyone wanting to avoid or has no need for SQL queries.
+It's also easily convertible into json for a document-based NoSQL solution.
+2. I really dislike JSON for human editing.

 ## Why sqlite?

 It's an open, permissively licensed, and portable single-file database that does